 90, boulevard Sainte-Anne Ouest, Sainte-Anne-des-Monts, G4V 1R3

 The first full day is a long scenic drive from Sainte-Anne-des-Monts to the town of Gaspé.
-Route 132 will take you all the way there with plenty of scenic stops and points of interest to fill multiple days.
-Looking out of the window is the overwhelmingly vast Saint Lawrence River, weaving around the rocky mountainous edge of the road, occasional waterfall running down the side.
-This road is peppered with motels, a clear indicator that it is a desirable and popular tourism destination, but in mid-September, the towns seemed quiet and resolved.
+Route 132 will take you all the way there with plenty of scenic stops and points of interest.
+Looking out of the window is the overwhelmingly vast Saint Lawrence River, weaving around the rocky mountainous edge of the road.
+An occasional waterfall runs down the side.
+This part of the road is peppered with motels, a clear indicator that it is a desirable and popular tourism destination.
+In mid-September, however, the towns seemed quiet and resolved.